twopin/PepGB-debias/README.md

 ### Inference using the trained PepGB ckpt
 To predict your own data, you need to first generate ESM-based features of the peptides and proteins.
-Please first downloaded the 5-repeated ckpt files `PepGB.zip` in https://cloud.tsinghua.edu.cn/d/7388a3702d1541b3938b/ and put them into (./ckpt/PepGB) .
+Please first download the 5-repeated ckpt files `PepGB.zip` in https://cloud.tsinghua.edu.cn/d/7388a3702d1541b3938b/ and put them into (./ckpt/PepGB) .

 Then, run the following commands for inference (a: novel protein, b: novel_peptide, c: novel_pair):
 ```bash